What is the burden of cerebral venous thrombosis in British Columbia?

 The study aims to provide an improved understanding of the burden of CVT in Canada.
 Characterizing who is affected by CVT, how it is diagnosed and treated, and its prognosis, will allow for the refinement of Canadian care standards and clarification of system-level performance measures for this stroke type.
 During the COVID-19 pandemic, interpreting baseline rates of CVT obtained from administrative data amidst new and evolving information on vaccine-induced prothrombotic immune thrombocytopenia from the AstraZeneca and Johnson and Johnson vaccines took on new importance and urgency.

 Lily Zhou, a post-doctorate research fellow at the Vancouver Stroke Program, is undertaking the study under the supervision of Dr. Thalia Field, Neurologist and Associate Professor in the Faculty of Medicine at the University of British Columbia.
-The project is funded by the Canadian Institutes for Health Research.
+The project is funded by the Canadian Institutes of Health Research.

 Presentation of CVT can include severe headache, seizures, vision changes, focal neurological deficits, confusion, coma and death.
 Rates of death and disability are ~15%; over half of patients may experience lasting neurological and neuropsychiatric issues, and 25% unable to return to work.
 As the disease disproportionately affects young patients, its impact on quality of life, lifetime earnings and productivity can be substantial.
 A significant contributor of disability among CVT survivors is secondary epilepsy, reported in up to 10% of patients.